marlon360/grade-calc/README.md

 [Product Hunt](https://www.producthunt.com/posts/gradecalc-gpa-calculator)

+## Support

+If you want to support the development of this app, feel free to [sponsor](https://github.com/sponsors/marlon360) me or [buy me a coffee](https://ko-fi.com/marlon360).

 ## Copyright

 This project has no license.
 That means you are not allowed to sell or distribute this app.